Raw CULTURED Butter

-In the centre of Bungay in Suffolk stands the Buttercross, a large vaulted and domed monument, beneath the shade of which the dairy farmers of Bungay once gathered to sell their prized butter.
-During those heady, buttery days, Suffolk was regarded as the “butter capital” of England.
-East Anglian butter was sought after by every foodie worth their weight in grouse and was exported as far as the West Indies (Defoe 1724).
+In the centre of Bungay in Suffolk stands the Buttercross, a large domed monument beneath the shade of which the dairy farmers of Bungay gathered to sell their prized butter.
+This was 300 years ago in the days when Suffolk was regarded as the “butter capital” of England.
+East Anglian butter was sought after by every foodie worth their weight in grouse and was exported in barrels as far as the West Indies (Defoe 1724).

-Our Bungay Raw Butter is the UK’s only raw farmhouse butter produced by using a lactic culture.
-It is made by hand on the farm in the traditional way, by souring the cream using a cocktail of lactic bacteria, before churning and hand-paddling with traditional scotch ‘butter hands’ made from wood.
+Our Bungay Raw Butter is our own interpretation of the original Suffolk buttermaking method.
+It is made by hand on our farm in the traditional way, by souring the cream using a cocktail of lactic bacteria, before churning and hand-paddling.
 It is the closest thing to the original Suffolk butter.
 We use the milk warm from milking and our grass-fed cows are an ancient breed, Montbeliarde, hand- picked by Jonny from small farms in the Jura region of France.
 They only give a small amount of milk but it is rich and high in protein, producing beautifully creamy and complex flavours.
 A true farmhouse butter.